 If you’re wondering “can I sue my employer?”, this guide can help you get a better understanding of your rights.

 Being injured at work through the negligence of your employer may be difficult to deal with.
+You may wonder whether its worth suing your employer and may be worried about employers in the UK treating you wrongly.
 Suing them for the harm they have caused may seem like a daunting prospect.
-You may be concerned that if you attempt to sue your employer for not providing a safe working environment that you could be leaving yourself open to being disciplined or sacked.
+You may be concerned that if you attempt to sue your employer for not providing a safe working environment that you could be leaving yourself open to being disciplined, given unfair treatment, sacked or even facing constructive dismissal or an employment tribunal.
 This guide intends to assuage those concerns; you cannot be sacked on the grounds of making a compensation claim against your employer.
+The law protects you from this.

 However, there may be other concerns and questions you may have, which this guide also sets out to answer.
 Such as what circumstances could justify making a compensation claim against your employer, what time you have to make a claim, how to maximise your chances of making a successful claim and how compensation claims are calculated.
 We also want to explain the benefits of making a claim using the solicitors and experts provided to you by Accident Claims UK.